LuanderFarias/croissant/README.md

 ~ flavors (os-api)

-Flavors are our internal api to call os-related actions we can call directly from a js file you can use to modify the app rendering and functions
+Flavors are our internal api to execute os-related actions, we can call them directly from a js file you can use to modify the app rendering and functions
 | flavor | description                | example |
 | :-------- | :------------------------- | :----- |
 | hardware | returns information about the user hardware | flavors.hardware.getAmount(memory); |